-- 1. The student repeats the course - 2.
-The student to be placed on academic probation - 3.
-The student to be dismissed from the program.
+- 1. The student undergo professionalism remediation and mentoring - 2.
+The student be placed on professionalism probation - 3.
+The student be dismissed from the program

 During the SPC committee meeting, the committee may review all aspects of the student's academic and professional performance.
 Previous failures, probation, or professional misconduct can and will be considered when SPC final decisions are made.